 Okay, here’s the first one, and it’s a big one: How is your family going to handle technology during the holidays?
 (Insert Jaws theme music here.
 Or perhaps that screeching sound from the infamous Psycho scene . . . )

 What are your holiday technology guidelines going to be?
+Will they be different from your normal routine?

-If we agree on a strategy ahead of time, and talk it through with our spouse and kids, our holidays will go so much better.
+If we agree on a strategy ahead of time, and if we talk it through with our spouse and kids, our holidays will go much better.
 Let’s not allow our precious family time to go to waste—let’s think.
 Let’s be proactive.
 Let’s parent on purpose.
 And let’s enjoy making meaningful memories—the kind involving eye contact and real conversation!—with the people we love.